kubernetes-sigs/cluster-api-provider-aws/docs/getting-started.md

 The created KIND cluster is ephemeral and is cleaned up automatically when done.
 During the cluster creation, the KIND configuration is written to a local directory and can be retrieved using `kind get kubeconfig-path --name="clusterapi"`.

 For a more in-depth look into what `clusterctl` is doing during this create step, please see the [clusterctl document](/docs/clusterctl.md).

+## Using the cluster
+Kubeconfig for the new cluster is created in the directory from where the above `clusterctl create` was run.
+Run the following command to point `kubectl` to the kubeconfig of the new cluster `export KUBECONFIG=$(PWD)/kubeconfig`

+Alternatively, move the kubeconfig file to a desired location and set the `KUBECONFIG` environment variable accordingly.

 ## Troubleshooting